lRomul/gramtion/README.md

 Instagram and Facebook use deep learning for image captioning.
 Twitter users can only add custom alt text descriptions themselves.
 Automation of alt text generation will help Twitter be more accessible.
-* Collect dataset for image captioning (if it's legal, I don't know now).
+* Collect dataset for image captioning (legal issues for this use case are yet to be discussed).
 Annotations can be done by creating polls about prediction quality and getting corrected descriptions from users.
-Twitter API v1.1 has not the ability to create polls, but it will be added to API v2.
+Twitter API v1.1 has not the ability to create polls, but it will be added in API v2.

 ## How to use